ciscomonkey/stoken-setup/README.md

 1. Set the Password to your RSA PIN
 1. Click Add

-### Test and authorize security to access keychain PIN
+### Test and authorize security to access keychain

 Open a terminal and type the following: